Pabitra969/StduentScholarshipDistribution/README.md

 ### Creating a Scholarship

-Donors can create a new scholarship with specific criteria:
+Donors can create new scholarships by specifying eligibility criteria and the scholarship amount:

 ```move
 public fun create_scholarship(